PICTURE TALK

 The day and the breakfast with the best-known editor proved very lucky for me, an unknown person.
 Not only did I get my first-ever photo feature published in the most popular magazine of the time, but it also proved to be the beginning of a lifelong friendship with a great man whom the world loved and admired.

-This picture is of the room in his house at Sujan Singh Park where for many years Khushwant Singh sat for hours writing his weekly column on a pad in longhand.
+This picture (below) is of the room in his house at Sujan Singh Park where for many years Khushwant Singh sat for hours writing his weekly column on a pad in longhand.
 It was here that he met and entertained celebrities and commoners alike.
 I do not remember how many times I went there on my own to meet him, or he called me either to meet him or shoot some celebrity visiting him, or just to have a little chat with me.

 Khushwant Singh always respected me for my work, and he was always a father figure for me.
 After he permanently shifted to Delhi, my visits to his house were so frequent that his wife also started to treat me like a son.
 I was delighted when, after looking at a bunch of close-up pictures I had taken a few days earlier of KS, she took out one and remarked: “Khushwant, this is the best picture I have ever seen of you.”